ma16/rpio/cc/Rpi/Pwm.md

 | | The FIFO holds 16 32-bit words.
 So, if only one channel is used, all 16 words make up a "block".
 138 | "Both modes clocked by clk_pwm which is nominally 100MHz"
 | | The "nominal" clock seems to be zero.
 It needs to be set-up by the clock-manager.
+141 | "PWM clock source and frequency is controlled in CPRMAN."
+| | It doesn't say what *CPRMAN* is or how to set it.
+Luckily there are people who dug into the topic a bit deeper.
+It is assumed that *CPRMAN* is the abbrevation for *Clock Power Reset MANager*; which isn't much help either.
+However, the people contributing to eLinux provided a description for the [clock-manager](http://elinux.org/BCM2835_registers#CM) peripheral (CM) which holds, besides others, also two registers for the PWM clock.
 141 | The base-address for the register-block is missing.
 | | The base-address is 0x7e20:c000.
 143 | CLRF1 is marked as RO (read-only).